matthieu-str/Regiopremise/Methodology.md

 The same principal is applied with consumption data.
 Production data is used for determining the producing countries that will be represented, while consumption data is used to determine for which countries consumption markets will be created.

+So this is for internationally-traded commodities where we can base our geographies-to-cover on trade.
+What about non-internationally-traded commodities (and transformation activities).
+Well, instead of regionalizing for all possible countries/regions (that's 390 total countries/regions btw, across ecoinvent and regioinvent), we simply check who is using these processes, and more specifically, which location.
+So for my hot-rolling of steel, I will check which processes call "hot-rolling of steel", and create regionalized copies for these geographies.
+Identifying these geographies is not a straight forward process, as non-intrenationally traded commodities can also require other such commodities.
+We therefore ran multiple iterations to catch all possible geographies needed, at the highest cut-off possible (0.99) and store these geographies_needed in a json file to be able to call them efficiently.

 The effect of the cutoff selection on the results was estimated between the cutoff: 99%, 90% and 75%.
 You can see these effects applied to the IW+ v2.1 LCIA method.
 The numbers represent the median relative difference between all processes